-We start our analysis with strongly correlated networks, i.e. where $\lambda<3$.
-For the ordinary Potts model on a scale-free network, it was shown that in this case system remains ordered at any temperature, meaning that there is no phase transition.
-This happens due to the fact, that the degree distribution vanishes slowly and many nodes in the network have high degrees forming strongly connected and clustered structure.
-This type of behaviour is also observed in the Potts model with invisible states: no large amount of invisible states is capable to break the order.
-To illustrate this, in Fig. \ref{lowl} we present the dependency of both order parameters on the temperature at large $r$.
-These smooth curves indicate that there is no phase transition for the network with slow degree distribution decay, similar to what is observed for the standard Potts model.
+We start our analysis with strongly correlated networks, i.e., where $\lambda\leqslant3$.
+For the ordinary Potts model on a scale-free network, it was shown that in this case the system remains ordered at any temperature, meaning that there is no phase transition.
+This happens because the degree distribution vanishes slowly and many nodes in the network have high degrees forming a strongly connected and clustered structure.
+This type of behaviour is also observed in the Potts model with invisible states: no large amount of invisible states is capable of breaking the order.
+To illustrate this, in figure~\ref{lowl} we present the dependency of both order parameters on the temperature at large $r$.
+These smooth curves indicate that there is no phase transition for the network with a slow degree distribution decay, similar to what is observed for the standard Potts model.

-\subsection{Region $1<q \leq 2$}
+\subsection{Region $1<q \leqslant 2$}

-In this subsection, we present the results for the $q=1.5$ and $q=1.9$ Potts model to illustrate how adding invisible states affects critical behaviour.
+In this subsection, we present the results for the $q=1.5$ and $q=1.9$ Potts model to illustrate how the addition of invisible states affects the critical behaviour.
 This case in many aspects is similar to the Ising case ($q=2$) considered in \cite{Sarkanych19}.
 We start by examining the critical temperature.
-In Fig. \ref{tclowq} we present the values of critical temperature for different values of $q$, $r$ and $\lambda$.
+In figure~\ref{tclowq} we present the values of critical temperature for different values of $q$, $r$ and $\lambda$.
 We see that the addition of invisible states as well as an increase in $\lambda$ decreases the critical temperature.
-The reason for the former effect is that the number of invisible states corresponds to the entropy, therefore with more entropy it is easier to break the ordering.
-The increase in $\lambda$ translates into a lower number of hubs that play a significant role in the network connectivity and therefore in the ordering.
+The reason for the former effect is that the number of invisible states corresponds to the entropy.
+Therefore, with more entropy it is easier to break the ordering.
+The increase in $\lambda$ translates into a lower number of hubs that play a significant role in the network connectivity and, therefore, in the ordering.
 We have already observed this in the previous subsection.

-As we have already mentioned the order parameter $m_2$ stays finite for all finite temperatures and at $r=0$ $m_2=0$, so we only have a single order parameter $m_1$.
-Therefore to detect the phase transition we will only track the order parameter $m_1$.
-However both $m_1$ and $m_2$ can be used to distinguish between the first and the second-order regimes as the plots demonstrate.
+As we have already mentioned, the order parameter $m_2$ stays finite for all finite temperatures and at $r=0$, $m_2=0$, and we only have a single order parameter $m_1$.
+Therefore, to detect the phase transition we will only track the order parameter $m_1$.
+However, both $m_1$ and $m_2$ can be used to distinguish between the first and the second-order regimes as the plots demonstrate.